fadeoutz/quickpremiere/README.md

 4. **Create the Project**
    - Click on "Create Project" to generate your new Premiere project file.
+     (Please be patient.
+It takes about 2-5 seconds for Premiere to open the file.)

 5. **Wait for Premiere to Open**
    - Premiere Pro will launch automatically, and the project file will be opened.